Dr Jessica Bollen

-For her PhD Jessica is researching adherence to exercise based rehabilitation programmes in individuals who have had a stroke.
+For her PhD Jessica researched adherence to exercise based rehabilitation programmes in individuals who have had a stroke.
 The eventual outcome is that a questionnaire will be created which is psychometrically sound.

 A mixed method approach has been used in developing this questionnaire; interviews and focus groups were conducted with stroke survivors, exercise professionals and, physiotherapists resulting in items for the questionnaire.
 The subsequent data from the completed questionnaires will undergo Rasch analysis in addition to other statistical tests to assess the validity and reliability of the measure.

-In her Associate Research Fellow role Jessica is researching inflammation responses and the effect they may have on cognition and information processing.
+In her 2014-2015 Associate Research Fellow role in the Mental Health Group Jessica researched inflammation responses and the effect they may have on cognition and information processing.
 In addition to this she is also supporting Leanne Trick a PhD student, aiding with recruitment and administration on a project looking at the role of worry and rumination in predicting depression in people with coronary heart disease.

-- The role of perseverative negative thinking in predicting depression in people with coronary heart disease: A prospective cohort study.
+- Mental Health Group- The role of perseverative negative thinking in predicting depression in people with coronary heart disease: A prospective cohort study.